 This result is called Pauli's exclusion principle.

 It's the reason why all the electrons around a nucleus don't collapse

 Instead, they occupy successively different "orbitals", according to rules

 David Bohm (1917-1992)

-If we do, nothing prevents us from considering a larger system that includes this
+Nothing prevents us from considering a larger system which includes both the

-If we don't assume that, we can't avoid the conclusion that a system can
+it's thus difficult to avoid the conclusion that a large enough system can

 observe itself, in some obscure sense.